The 3.83 Night: Why Women Sleep Worse Than Men and How to Reclaim the Dark

 Estrogen helps regulate body temperature during sleep, influences neurotransmitters involved in sleep, and reduces nighttime awakenings.
 When estrogen drops—as it does during menopause—sleep often suffers.

-Progesterone has natural sedative properties, acting on GABA receptors to promote relaxation (Baker, Lampio, & Saaresranta, Journal of Sleep Research).
+Progesterone has natural sedative properties, acting on GABA receptors to promote relaxation (Baker, Lampio, & Saaresranta, Sleep Medicine Clinics).
 The dramatic drop in progesterone during perimenopause removes this calming influence.

 For many women, the most significant sleep challenges arrive with perimenopause and menopause.
 Up to 60% of menopausal women experience sleep problems, including sleep maintenance insomnia and the kind of hyper-vigilance at night that turns 3 AM into a regular appointment.